I have two competing shepherds and one mixed breed I used Nosework as a confidence builder for.

-It can rise, fall, spiral, or swirl, it can move quickly from air currents or move slowly.
-Even as we watch our dog work the area, we cannot be 100 percent certain they are following the source as the odor is constantly competing against every other smell in their environment.
+It can rise, fall, spiral, or swirl, and it can move quickly from air currents or move slowly.
+Even as we watch our dogs work the area, we cannot be 100 percent certain they are following the source as the odor is constantly competing against every other smell in their environment.
 This is why hide placement is so important.

 I observed a search in which birch was placed in a small cabinet.
 Every dog alerted on the vanity cabinet in the bathroom, on the other side of the wall.
 Trainers did not know there was a small, exposed pipe in the wall where the odor was sucked in from the cabinet and into the bathroom…

 Elevated hides (doorways, trees, bird feeders, poles) emit an “odor plume” (think like a geometric cone).
 The odor will be faint near the ground and stronger the closer to the source.
 Dogs will pick up the odor, no matter the height of the odor or air currents.